Mainline vs OpenAI Codex (2026)

 How does pricing compare between Mainline vs OpenAI Codex?

-Mainline uses a free model, starting at $0 per month.
-OpenAI Codex uses a subscription model, starting at $20 per month.
+Mainline uses a free model.
+OpenAI Codex uses a freemium model, starting at $20 per month.

 View full Mainline profile